ethantsaox/SQL-Case-Studies/Case Study: Danny's Diner/README.md

 #### Steps:

-- Join the 'sales' table with the menu table to get the price of each product.
+- Join the `sales` table with the menu table to get the price of each product.
-- Group by 'customer_id' and calculate the total amount spent by each customer.
+- Group by `customer_id` and calculate the total amount spent by each customer.
-- Sum the prices for each customer.
+- Order the results by `customer_id` in ascending order.
 #### Answer:
 | customer_id | total_sales |
 | ----------- | ----------- |